Something Extra Preschool & Childcare

 What if my child is developmentally delayed?

-We work closely with Sacramento County Office of Education (SCOE) in a program called Raising Quality Together (RQT).
+We work closely with Child Action.
 This partnership gives us access to a myriad of programs to help children and their families.
 Just one example of these programs is called the Quality Childcare Collaborative (QCC).
 The QCC is a group of professionals from many areas such as occupational therapy, special education, speech therapy, behavior specialists, health coordinator, Infant / Toddler specialists and reflective practice specialists, just to name a few.
 With parent permission, we are able to have one or more of these specialists come to our school to observe one or more children, to give us pointers to help us help the child overcome the delay, and they also help parents with pointers to be used at home.
+Parents also receive resources to get the referrals needed for help on an ongoing basis if needed, for example wth speech therapy.

 Our teachers participate in professional development on a consistent basis.
 As part of our partnership with SCOE we are required to attend at least 21 hours of professional development each year.
-We take this seriously and really enjoy the boost it gives us when we bring the information back to our classrooms and make it come alive.
+This is a priority and we really enjoy the boost it gives us when we bring the information back to our classrooms and make it come alive.

 Our Performance as a Preschool